-An individual who has violated this statute will receive a class five suspension, which will result in a suspension from at least six months to three years.
+Adding to these penalties, an individual who has violated this statute will receive a class five suspension, which will result in a suspension from at least six months to three years.

-Additionally, an individual who is charged with failure to stop after a collision can receive six points under Ohio’s driving point system.
+Additionally, an individual who is charged with failure to stop after a collision can receive six points based on the Ohio Bureau of Motor Vehicles’ 12-point driving point system.
 If anyone receives 12 or more points within a two-year period, their license and driving privileges will be suspended under a class D suspension.